Best daily deals

 Apple continues to tip-toe back and forth between USB-C and lightning connectors for various products.
 Since these earphones are targeted at a broader audience outside of the Apple ecosystem, the case charges via USB-C. Unlike recent AirPods models, the case doesn’t support wireless charging.

-How does the Studio Buds work with Android?
+How do the Studio Buds work with Android?

 Apple isn’t shying away from Android with the Studio Buds.
 The company has even gone so far as to include nice Android phones in marketing for the Beats Studio Buds.